dws-git/snippets/README.md

-templates
+snippets
 ===========

-This is just a place where I can keep pieces of code that I want to have available for re-use.
+This is just a place where I can keep pieces of code that I want to have available for reference.
 It may be a full-blown class, a method or just a snippet.